 - Manipulative behaviour – In order to get what they want, narcissistic teens may use manipulative tactics such as guilt-tripping, lying, or playing mind games with others.

 It is important to remember that underneath the narcissism is an insecure, afraid teen.
 Support is important for teen girls struggling with narcissism.
+To learn more about dual diagnosis treatment for teens struggling with mental health and behavioural issues in Canada, contact Venture Academy.
+Call 866.762.2211 or reach out to us online today.

 How to Help Your Teen Daughter with Narcissism